ivotron/quiho-popper/paper/paper.md

 application is measured and contrasted against past versions [@dean_tail_2013 ; @gregg_systems_2013 ; @vokolos_performance_1998].
 Examples of metrics used in regression testing are throughput, latency, or resource utilization over time.
-These metrics are compared and when significant differences are found, this constitutes a regression.
+These metrics are captured and compared for multiple versions of an application (usually current and past versions) and, if significant differences are found, this constitutes a regression.

+![_quiho_'s workflow for obtaining a fine granularity resource utilization profile (FGRUP).
+A FGRUP can be used as an alternative for profiling application performance and can be used in automated regression testing.
+FGRUPs can also aid in root cause analysis.
+](figures/fgrup-generation.png){#fig:fgrup-generation}

-One of the main challenges in performance regression testing is defining the criteria to decide whether a change in an application's performance behavior is significant, that is, whether a regression has occurred [@cherkasova_anomaly_2008].
-Simply comparing values (e.g., runtime) is not enough, even if this is done in statistical terms (e.g., mean runtime within a pre-defined variability range).
+One of the main challenges in automating performance regression tests is defining the criteria to decide whether a change in an application's performance behavior is significant [@cherkasova_anomaly_2008].
+Understanding the effects in performance that distinct hardware and low-level system software[^system] components have on applications demands highly-skilled performance engineering [@jin_understanding_2012 ; @han_performance_2012 ;
-Traditionally, this investigation is done by an analyst in charge of looking at changes, possibly investigating deeply into the issue and finally determining whether a regression exists.
+@jovic_catch_2011].
+Traditionally, this investigation is done by an analyst in charge of looking at changes to the performance metrics captured at runtime, possibly investigating deeply into by looking at performance counters, performance profiles, static code analysis, and static/dynamic tracing.
+One common approach is to find bottlenecks by generating a profile (e.g., using the `perf` Linux kernel tool) in order to understand which parts of the system an application is hammering on [@gregg_systems_2013].

-When investigating a candidate of a regression, one important task is to find bottlenecks [@ibidunmoye_performance_2015].
-Understanding the effects in performance that distinct hardware and low-level system software[^system] components have on applications is an essential part of performance engineering [@jin_understanding_2012 ;
-@han_performance_2012 ; @jovic_catch_2011].
-One common approach is to
-monitor an application's performance in order to understand which parts of the system an application is hammering on [@gregg_systems_2013].
 Automated solutions have been proposed in recent years [@jiang_automated_2010 ; @shang_automated_2015 ;
 @heger_automated_2013].
-The general approach of these is to analyze logs and/or metrics obtained as part of the execution of an application in order to automatically determine whether a regression has occurred.
-This relies on having accurate prediction models that are checked against runtime metrics of executed tests.
-As with any prediction model, there is the risk of false/positive negatives.
+The general approach of these is to analyze runtime logs and/or metrics application in order to build a performance prediction model that can be used to automatically determine whether a regression has occurred.
-Rather than striving for high accuracy predictions, an alternative is to use performance modeling as a profiling tool.
+This relies on having accurate predictions and, as with any prediction model, there is the risk of finding false/positive negatives.
+Rather than striving for highly accurate predictions, one can use performance modeling as a profiling tool.

-In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using system resource utilization profiles associated to an application.
-A resource utilization profile is obtained using Statistical Regression Analysis[^sra] (SRA) where application-independent performance feature vectors are used to characterize the performance of machines.
-The performance of an application is then analyzed applying SRA to build a model for predicting its performance, using the performance vectors as the independent variables and the application performance metric as the dependant variable.
+In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using fine granularity resource utilization profiles (FGRUP) associated to an application (@Fig:fgrup-generation).
+FGRUPs are an alternative way of profiling the performance of an application that relies on applying Statistical Regression Analysis[^sra] (SRA) on a dataset of application-independent performance vectors.
+The main assumption behind _quiho_ is the availability of multiple machines when exercising performance regression testing, a reasonable requirement that is well-aligned with current software engineering practices (performance regression is carried out on multiple architectures and OS).

+When an application is profiled using _quiho_, the underlying system is baselined by executing a battery of microbenchmarks.
+This matrix (or dataset) of performance vectors characterizes the available machines independently from any application and can be used (and re-used) as the foundation for applying statistical learning techniques such as SRA.
+In order to obtain a FGRUP, the application under study is executed on the same machines from where the performance vectors where obtained, and SRA is applied.
 The results of the SRA for an application, in particular feature importance, is used as a proxy to characterize hardware and low-level system utilization behavior.
-The relative importance of these features serve as a performance profile of an application, which is used to automatically validate its performance behavior across multiple revisions of its code base.
+The relative importance of these features serve as a the FGRUP of an application, which is used to automatically validate its performance behavior across multiple revisions of its code base.